 - a) ispresent is a universal property on all component instances (addrmap, reg, signal, etc.) other than enums. - b) The default value of ispresent is true. - c) Instance names shall be unique within a scope even before the values of ispresent are resolved.
 This feature does not enable replacement of instances. - d) ispresent values may not be dependent on values contained in SystemRDL constructs.
 No reference values are allowed.
 Otherwise, the rules of expressions apply. - e) Setting ispresent to false removes the instance. - f) Setting a property on an element that is removed due to ispresent does not constitute an error, e.g., if an instance belong to a removed addrmap, modifications to the instance are acceptable. - g) Instance positions are computed presuming all instances are present.
-Removing an instance can introduce a hole. - h) The use of ispresent does not imply any new component definitions.
-If a component is instantiated twice, setting ispresent within one of them does not trigger the creation of new hardware. - i) If a present instance includes references (e.g., signals), the referred objects need to also be present. - j) If a present instance is an alias register (see 10.5), the primary register needs to also be present.
+Removing an instance can introduce a hole. - h) If a component is instantiated twice, setting ispresent to false on one of them causes the hardware implementation to be removed from that instantiation. - i) If a present instance includes references (e.g., signals), the referred objects need to also be present. - j) If a present instance is an alias register (see 10.5), the primary register needs to also be present.
 Conversely, if a register acting as a primary register is not present, then all the alias registers that refer to it shall not be present either. - k) Component instances shall not be empty.
 Setting ispresent on all children of a parent instance to false shall be an error.